InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - An **Entity** is a group of **Components** that may interact with each other.
 It may also have an **Entity State Machine** which is a special component comprising different **Entity States**.
 Each state has logic that decides which components to add to the entity and which components to remove depending on different conditions, as well as when to transition to a different state.

-	> e.g.: A *GrueEntity* with a *SleepingState, HuntingState, EatingState and DeadState.*
+	> e.g. A *GrueEntity* with a *SleepingState, HuntingState, EatingState and DeadState.*

 - `OctopusEntity` need not always be subclassed; `OctopusEntity(components:)` should be enough for most cases.